-On Wednesday, Christie's auction house said it sold 50 silver gelatin prints that the photographer, Mike Mitchell, made from the negatives for $361,938.
-The images, plus photos from another Beatles concert, had been estimated to fetch a total of $100,000.
+On Wednesday, Christie's auction house will sell 50 silver gelatin prints that the photographer, Mike Mitchell, made from the negatives.
+The images, plus photos from another Beatles' concert, are estimated to fetch a total of $100,000.

 The Beatles played their first U.S. concert at the Washington Coliseum on Feb.
 11, 1964, two days after their debut on "The Ed Sullivan Show."

 Mike Mitchell was there, shooting photos from just feet away and even jumping onto the stage for the group's pre-concert press call.

 Among the highlights is a backlit shot of the band that he took while standing directly behind them.
 Its pre-sale estimate is $2,000 to $3,000.

 An image of an animated Ringo on the drums is estimated to bring $3,000 to $5,000.
 Christie's said the shot depicts a rare moment where Ringo was both drummer and lead singer on a song written by Paul McCartney and John Lennon, but made famous by The Rolling Stones: "I Wanna Be Your Man."

 Cathy Elkies, Christie's director of iconic collections, said she expected the bids to exceed the pre-sale estimates.